ismaelbonato/cppPrimer5thEdition/Chapter_03/README.md

 }
 ```

-- I prefer the third one, because it's not required to know the size of the vector in advance and despite the fact it's using a vector it's protected against buffer overflow.
+- I prefer the third one, because it's not required to know the size of the vector in advance and despite the fact it's using push_back function protect against buffer overflow.

 #### [Exercise 3.20:](Exercise_20)